spatialos/online-services/docs/content/services-packages/gateway.md

 | `matcher`          | A long-running process (rather than a gRPC service) which contains your custom matchmaking logic.
 We provide a library, `Base.Matcher`, which you will use to create your own matchers.
 You will have at least one of these per game type. |
 | `party`            | Hosts two gRPC services, `party` and `invite`, which are used to manage groups of players and invitations to those groups. |

-The Gateway also uses the following 3rd-party product and SpatialOS product - these are not included in the Online Services repository:
+The Gateway also uses the following third-party product and SpatialOS product - these are not included in the Online Services repository:

 | Product          | Purpose   |
 |--------------------|-----------|